 In addition to the reactor, Ames Laboratory had a Texas Nuclear Model 9900 Neutron Generator, which was a potential source of exposure to tritium.
 The neutron generator used tritium targets with activities ranging from 5 to 10 Ci.
-The tritium, which was slowly released from the target, was documented as a potential airborne contaminant (Voss 1971).
-Other possible sources of tritium were spent targets from the neutron generator, tritium gas in cylinders, and tritiated compounds that would have only been present occasionally (Voss 1971).
+The tritium, which was slowly released from the target, was documented as a potential airborne contaminant.
+Other possible sources of tritium were spent targets from the neutron generator, tritium gas in cylinders, and tritiated compounds that would have been present occasionally (Voss 1971).

-The Voss (1971) document is summarized here to help understand the dose records that might be in the worker's files.
+Voss (1971) is summarized here to help understand dose records that might be in the worker's files.
 It stated that workers and other personnel who were part of the tritium monitoring program included:

 - 1. Reactor operators (monthly samples). - 2.
 Reactor operators involved in specific operations that were likely to cause tritium exposures (sampled during and after the operation). - 3.
 Other reactor personnel and other personnel assigned to work at the reactor (provide samples on a semiannual basis for routine checks on tritium uptake). - 4.
-Personnel described in (3) who were involved in operations in which the tritium exposure conditions existed (sampled during and after the operation). - 5.
+Personnel described in Item 3 who were involved in operations in which tritium exposure conditions existed (sampled during and after the operation). - 5.
 Other personnel under conditions of potential tritium exposure (monitored on the basis of their work with sources of tritium). - 6.
-All personnel who showed tritium concentration greater than 1,500 dpm/min/mL of urine were resampled weekly until the detected activity level is below 1,500 dpm/min/mL of urine. - 7.
-Samples were taken at the termination of employment of persons assigned to work areas where monitoring for tritium is required. - 8.
-As a check and control, termination samples were taken from other personnel as well (it is not clear if it was all personnel or just some personnel).
+All personnel who showed tritium concentration greater than 1,500 dpm/min/mL of urine were resampled weekly until the detected activity level was below 1,500 dpm/min/mL of urine. - 7.
+Samples were taken at the termination of employment of persons assigned to work areas where monitoring for tritium was required. - 8.
+As a check and control, termination samples were taken from other personnel (it is not clear if it was all personnel or just some personnel).

-The document stated that liquid scintillation counting was used for tritium bioassay analysis (Voss 1971).
+Voss (1971) stated that liquid scintillation counting was used for tritium bioassay analysis.

-Assumptions described in the document (Voss 1971) used for radiation dose determination were:
+Assumptions described in Voss (1971) for radiation dose determination were:

 - 1. The concentration of tritium was the same in all body water.
 Urine samples were used as representative of all body water in terms of tritium activity levels.
-The radiation dose was considered to be for the whole body. - 2.
+The radiation dose was for the whole body. - 2.
 The radiation dose was due to tritium as tritiated water; other compounds of tritium and other organ configurations are not included.
 Except in unusual circumstances, tritiated water was the expected source of exposure.
-Body water was then the critical organ. - 3.
+Thus, body water was the critical organ. - 3.
 For calculation and derivation consistency, the mass of body water was taken as 43 kg (standard man value). - 4.
 The effective half-life for dose determination could vary.
-The actual half-life from the data points was used up to a half-life of 15 d.
-If the half-life could not be determined from the data, a value of 12 d was used.
-The data points that showed a half-life greater than 15 d were treated as additional separate exposures. - 5.
-The quality factor was 1, the effective absorbed energy per disintegration was 0.006 MeV, and the half-life of tritium was 12.26 years $(4.48 \times 10^3 \text{ d})$ .
+The actual half-life from the data points was used up to a half-life of 15 days.
+If the half-life could not be determined from the data, a value of 12 days was used.
+Data points that showed a half-life greater than 15 days were treated as additional separate exposures.